 Wax On or Wax Off – What You Need to Know About Paw Wax

 Paw Wax.
 One of the most intriguing doggy aides of recent times.
 Sure, it might sound quirky, but what if it actually works?
 And what exactly have you heard about paw wax?
 Kevin Roberts clears up a few common myths about paw wax and the right way to use it.
 Could it be the next best thing for puppers and their owners?
 Let’s find out.

 Paw wax is a great thing to use on active dogs, but let’s be clear about its use.
 There are still some rules that need to be followed, and facts taken into account.
-This isn’t some sort of miracle product that should be used willy-nilly.
+This isn’t some sort of a miracle product that should be used willy-nilly.
 Like anything that you get for your dog, it’s important that you use it properly and as intended.
 So with that in mind, I would like to clear up some of the myths surrounding the proper use of paw wax.
 It’s time for the truth about paw wax to finally be revealed!

 Myth #1: You don’t need to use dog boots if you use paw wax.
+What?!
 This is such a myth.
 While it’s true that the application of a paw wax in cold temperatures does form a temporary barrier that offers protection from the formation of ice balls and cold, that’s not the whole story.
 Unlike boots, the wax will wear off.
 And it still won’t be as protective against the elements as dog boots are.
-How fast that wax wears of depends entirely on snow conditions and the ingredients in the wax.
+How fast that wax wears off depends entirely on snow conditions and the ingredients in the wax.
 Dog booties are far more versatile and durable.
 They are great for protecting against road salt or abrasive snow conditions.
 My own dogs are waxed when the temperature dips too low, but I always use booties for running on rougher snow and when it gets really cold out.
 It is something that just makes sense: wax is great for some general protection, but it is entirely different than dog boots!
 The latter will be much more protective against the elements and rough terrain as well.
 So don’t make the mistake of neglecting dog boots

 Myth #2: Paw wax is harmful/toxic to dogs.
 Paw wax is harmful or toxic to dogs.
 This is conspiracy theory at its best.
 In large quantities, anything is harmful, but there is nothing found in popular commercial paw waxes that will harm your pets.
 Especially if you find natural wax that simply has no extra ingredients.
 Does that mean your dog should be eating the stuff?
 Not at all, but if Rover takes a lick or two of his newly waxed paws, don’t freak out.
 Also, just because someone is advertising their paw wax as “all natural” it doesn’t mean that the rest are toxic.
 When in doubt, read the ingredient list.
 Paw wax manufacturers are not looking to poison your dog, after all.
 These are designed to be a helpful option for your pooch’s feet.
 They are tested to ensure they are safe.
 While some brands are undeniably better than others, doggie parents shouldn’t approach this exciting new product with fear.
 That’s just silly.
 After all, all the wax brands know that a bit might inadvertently end up in your doggo’s mouth.
 Why would they make it toxic then?
 The same thing goes for a variety of dog related products.
 Just use common sense.

 Myth #3: Wax toughens up the feet.
 Again, this is absolutely not true.
 In fact, it’s the opposite.
 Wax conditions the feet, leaving them soft.
 Supple paws are able to move over a variety of surfaces with less chance of cracking or splitting.
 Just imagine leather boots or something similar.
 Without wax they get dry and will quickly crack and deform.
 But with regular waxing, the leather remains soft, flexible, supple, and shiny.
 Doggo paws are just the same!
 Without wax they will dry up and crack, but with wax they are always soft and healthy.
 That also means that waxed paws are in better shape to tackle the elements.
-Your dogs feet will ultimately benefit from paw wax.
+Your dog's feet will ultimately benefit from paw wax.
 To suggest otherwise is simply ridiculous.
 Keep in mind that cracked paw pads can be hurtful to doggos, especially when they step on hot tarmac or icy cold floors.
 Keep them pain-free and comfy with just a bit of paw wax.

 Myth #5: Wax will heal cuts.
 We’re five for five!
+Another big, fat myth.
 Most paw waxes don’t contain any antiseptic or antibacterial properties.
+It’s just wax.
 While some are marketed as a holistic approach to foot care and offer some healing ingredients, err on the side of caution.
 If your dog has a cut paw pad, take him to a vet.
 Never experiment or do guesswork.
 Untreated paw pad injuries can become infected quickly.
 This is a serious issue that deserves to be treated seriously.
 After all, if your child cut their foot, you wouldn’t try to dress the wound by melting down a candle.
 Nope, you would use one of the many products available to help with open wounds.
 Your pup’s feet deserve the same respect.
 Paw wax isn’t some miracle all-powerful product.
 It has a single use, and that’s how you should use it.

 Best Commercial Paw Wax